 Sheetrock has entered the building!!!
 Hallelujah!
-Joe is one unstoppable force when he wants to get something done and not only does he enjoy sheetrocking, he’s also good at it!
+Joe has taken on hanging the sheetrock in the house and he’s also good at it!
 He started hanging bead board on the ceiling and then picked up twenty sheets of drywall and started in this past weekend totally without my help.
-If you had told me a man like Joe existed I would have told you that, “No, men like that are mythical creatures.”
-(I’ve apparently had some really terrible renovation experience in my past with someone other then Joe… Anyway…. ) The majority of the master bedroom is now rocked and ready for tape, he’s picking up more bead board tonight so he can finish the ceilings and the slanted walls this week.
+The majority of the master bedroom is now rocked and ready for tape, he’s picking up more bead board tonight so he can finish the ceilings and the slanted walls this week.

 I’ll save you from having to see more pics of the dreary dungeon until next time.
 It hasn’t changed much, it’s still dark and depressing but, at least, now its above freezing because I got the basement heaters installed a couple of weeks ago.
 Also a note about pex: 3/4 sharkbite pex clamps are hard as hell to clamp shut.
 No, I don’t just mean difficult I mean it literally takes all I have and several breaks in between to get one clamp on.
 Like, really?
 Seriously!?
 It really shouldn’t be so difficult but it is.
 Several times I broke down in hysterical laughter because it’s just so silly!
 I strained my elbow and pulled a whole bunch of muscles in my left boob (what is it with me and hurting my poor left boob area?).
 Looking back the entire house would have been run with 1/2 inch pex using SharkBite Fittings (affiliate link) (not those damned clamps, yeah they’re more expensive but my left elbow and boob area is important to me) and life would have been easier and the manifolds would have been perfect.
 Oh well, life isn’t perfect.
-Whenever I need a break I haul my butt up two flights of stairs to where Joe is working in the bright and warm master bedroom and get myself a hug and a kiss and a great big dose of hope.
+Whenever I need a break I haul my butt up two flights of stairs to where Joe is working in the bright and warm master bedroom.
 I don’t know about you, but every time I go up there or look at the pictures of the master bedroom my heart just sings.
 It’s gonna be great.
 I can’t wait.